sofwerx/xmr-stak-power/README.md

-# XMR-Stak-POWER - Monero mining software for POWER8 and later

 XMR-Stak-POWER is a universal Stratum pool miner and a fork of XMR-Stak-CPU.
 There is also an [AMD GPU version](https://github.com/fireice-uk/xmr-stak-amd) and an [NVIDIA GPU version](https://github.com/fireice-uk/xmr-stak-nvidia)